-Objective How will we deliver the objective? a) Provide safer and accessible public spaces for everyone, especially children, young people, and people with disabilities → Invest with partners £20million in maintaining the highways network over the next five years, making it safer and more accessible for cyclists and pedestrians, and those with disabilities. → Invest £5million in our street lighting over the same period, continuing the expansion of LED lighting, reducing road accidents, discouraging crime and reducing fear of crime. → Invest £3million in highways improvement schemes improving walking and cycling facilities across the borough, including improvements to major signal junctions. → Invest in a new CCTV control room and CCTV camera expansion and replacement programme across the borough. → Implement Controlled Parking Zones (CPZs) where residents want these. → Invest over £3million to reduce flooding and risk of flooding through measures that will also enhance the public realm. → Maintain our streets to a high standard, by responding more effectively to repair issues like potholes thereby making our roads and pavements safer for all users.
+a) Provide safer and accessible public spaces for everyone, especially children, young people, and people with disabilities

+- → Invest with partners £20m in maintaining the highways network over the next five years, making it safer and more accessible for cyclists and pedestrians, and those with disabilities. - → Invest £5m in our street lighting over the same period, continuing the expansion of LED lighting, reducing road accidents, discouraging crime and reducing fear of crime. - → Invest £3m in highways improvement schemes improving walking and cycling facilities across the borough, including improvements to major signal junctions. - → Invest in a new CCTV control room and CCTV camera expansion and replacement programme across the borough. - → Implement Controlled Parking Zones (CPZs) where residents want these. - → Enforce safety and hygiene standards with local businesses to keep people safe and well. - → Invest over £3m to reduce flooding and risk of flooding through measures that will also enhance the public realm. - → Work with partners, including urban designers, police, and local communities to design out crime and improve safety. - → Maintain our streets to a high standard, by responding more effectively to repair issues like potholes thereby making our roads and pavements safer for all users.

-b) Improve We will: cleanliness and reduce the levels of fly tipping → Make sure all our streets are clean and carry out enforcement activity to discourage littering and fly tipping. → Take an assertive and pro-active approach to reduce fly-tipping, working with our communities and other partners. → Review the effectiveness of our bulky waste collection for residents, landlords, and businesses. → Make sure our parks are clean. → Work with local businesses to make our high streets cleaner. → Take an assertive and pro-active approach to reduce fly-tipping, working with our landlords, communities and other partners. c) Minimise the We will: amount of waste generated by our residents and businesses and increase levels of recycling Provide convenient waste and recycling services that enable residents to recycle a wide range of materials and dispose of their waste responsibly. → Review how and what waste we collect to encourage behaviours that promote recycling and minimise waste that has to be sent to landfill or incinerated. → Provide guidance to residents and businesses on how to minimise waste and what can be recycled. → Require new development to have integrated, well-designed recycling facilities. → Work to make our waste collections as efficient as possible to reduce costs.
+b) Improve cleanliness and reduce the levels of fly tipping

+- → Make sure all our streets are clean and carry out enforcement activity to discourage littering and fly tipping. - → Take an assertive and pro-active approach to reduce fly-tipping, working with our communities and other partners. - → Review the effectiveness of our bulky waste collection for residents, landlords, and businesses. - → Make sure our parks are clean. - → Work with local businesses to make our high streets cleaner. - → Work with landlords to prevent fly tipping from private-rented homes.

+c) Minimise the amount of waste generated by our residents and businesses and increase levels of recycling

+- → Provide convenient waste and recycling services that enable residents to recycle a wide range of materials and dispose of their waste responsibly. - → Review how and what waste we collect to encourage behaviours that promote recycling and minimise waste that has to be sent to landfill or incinerated. - → Provide guidance to residents and businesses on how to minimise waste and what can be recycled. - → Require new development to have integrated, well-designed recycling facilities. - → Work to make our waste collections as efficient as possible to reduce costs.